 It’s a fact that Italian is a beautiful language, rich in words.
 And it is also true that sometimes the exact same words are used in various ways to give different meanings and nuances to sentences.

-In this regard, I always enjoy listening to the comments of a student of mine, who is increasingly convinced that we Italian have fun with our language, and we “enjoy” in making to despair all students who try to learn it.
+In this regard, I always enjoy listening to the comments of a student of mine, who is increasingly convinced that we Italians have fun with our language, and we “enjoy” watching all students despair while they try to learn it.
 But in the end … couldn’t we say this for all languages?

 As I have done in the past, I will try to replace the term Magari with synonyms to make it a little easier to understand and to use.